 When a CAM is generated at a generic node, same as legacy HD EDCA protocol, it first probes the medium for tsecs time to determine whether the channel is busy or idle.
 If the channel is idle, CAM is broadcasted immediately in a FD manner, (TS mode).
 Otherwise, it defers its transmission of a random delay (the backoff process).
 After each successful transmission, the vehicle has to wait for another tslot duration before sending the next frame, known as the guard interval.
 However, if the total waiting time goes beyond the CAM repetition interval, tCAM, the vehicle will start the contention process for the new frame instead of waiting for the guard interval time.
 Collision happens when other vehicles generate a packet or finish the backoff process at the same time.
 Unlike HD EDCA mechanism, CD capability is enabled.
 So, vehicles that have Me1 and Me2 CAMs would not initiate backoff process immediately.
 Instead they will re-attempt to transmit in the following time slot.
-If another collision is detected, vehicles with Me2 CAM will go through a backoff process and vehicles with Me1 CAM will re-attempt for one more slot before it goes to the backoff process.
+If another collision is detected, vehicles with Me2 CAM will go through a backoff process.
 Such a mechanism is depicted in Figure 3-19.